 A Triangular Perspective on the Chagos Issue

 A Triangular Perspective on the Chagos Issue Let’s look at the Chagos archipelago issue from a new angle.
 Perhaps the question we should be asking ourselves is whose interests this whole charade has served best?
-As things stand the real winners out of the sorry saga are most likely to be the law firms who stand to pocket the lion’s share of any further compensation awarded.
-If we are indeed...
+As things stand the real winners out of the sorry saga are most likely to be the law firms… Continue reading A Triangular Perspective on the Chagos Issue

 Scope of our Creole Language

 Scope of our Creole Language After over 40 years of independence, we found ourselves still relying only on the two european languages (English and French) as windows onto the world.
-Despite that these two languages will always be important and useful codes in our communication, our Creole language should be refined and codified, in order to attain similar status with the other two languages.
-Our Creole language has been in...
+Despite that these two languages will always be important and useful codes in our communication, our Creole language should be refined and codified, in order… Continue reading Scope of our Creole Language